 - Stephen Covey’s time management method – Try to focus on important tasks that are not urgent (i.e. serving others, personal development and strategy) and avoid unimportant tasks and distractions.
 This is my favorite technique, but it’s the hardest to master in my opinion.

-- Brian Tracy’s “Eat That Frog” method – Complete your hardest task first, then move on to easier tasks.
+- Brian Tracy’s “Eat That Frog” method – Complete your hardest task first, then move on to easier tasks (grab the book).

 - The Pomodoro technique – Work on a task for 25 minutes, then take a five-minute break.

 - One thing at a time – Avoid multitasking when possible.
 Only move to your next task after the present task is complete.

 - The dynamic to-do list – Keep a running task list and update it periodically during the day.

 Dr. Pausch kept finding ways to innovate and scale ways to help people learn new tasks.
 Beyond that, he scaled ways to inspire people to reach their childhood dreams.

 One of his final projects at CMU was Alice.
 Alice was one of Pausch’s famous “head fakes” (learning something important, without notice, while focusing on learning something else).
 Alice taught kids how to do computer programming through making games and movies.
 Did you notice the head fake?
 The fun games and movies got all the attention from the kids, but they were learning useful computer programming skills at the same time!
 The software had over one million downloads at the time of his last lecture (September 18, 2007).

 When you’re learning about time management and productivity and executing on your tasks, you’re learning how to persevere with faith and confidence at the same time!
 You’re positively changing your inner man.

 A real friend will tell us the truth…even when the truth hurts.
 Find a friend and help each improve with time management and productivity.
 Check in with each other two to three times per week to make sure you’re staying on task.
 Accountability yields amazing results.